takum-arithmetic/MuFoLAB/README.md

 Laplacians.
 Based on this, interfaces for the computation of eigenvalues and eigenvectors have been added.

-## Getting started
+## Setting up the environment

+### Hardware Requirements

+The machine must support 80-bit extended precision floating-point types to properly simulate 64-bit tapered-precision arithmetic.
+This is the case for x86_64, but not for ARM or RISC-V. At least 32 GB of RAM and 2 GB of storage (and an additional 1 GB if you are using the docker shell environment) are required (including the compressed artifact archive).

+### Docker

-This repository provides an optional docker shell environment that gets automatically set up with all necessary dependencies.
+This repository provides a recipe for a docker shell environment that gets automatically set up with all necessary dependencies.
 Simply run

 ```sh